Autodesk/watchdog4git/README.md

 make deps
 make
 ```
-3. Deploy the `watchdog4git` executable to your [webhook server](https://help.github.com/articles/about-webhooks/).
+2. Deploy the `watchdog4git` executable to your [webhook server](https://help.github.com/articles/about-webhooks/).
-2. Define the `GITHUB_TOKEN` environment variable with a [GitHub token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) that has read access permissions to your repositories.
+3. Define the `GITHUB_TOKEN` environment variable with a [GitHub token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) that is able to create commit comments on your repositories ('repo' scope).
-3. Run Watchdog4Git on the server.
+4. Run Watchdog4Git on the server.
-4. Add a webhook to your repository or organization and point it to your server.
+5. Add a webhook to your repository or organization and point it to your server.
 Choose `application/json` as the request type and choose only the `push` event.
-5. Add a `.github/watchdog.yml` file to your repository that configures the Git LFS checks:
+6. Add a `.github/watchdog.yml` file to your repository that configures the Git LFS checks:

 ```
 # Contact for users in notification comments (can include GitHub @mentions)